guffre/StegoPNG/README.md

 # StegoPNG

 Python stegonography tool with builtin encryption/obfuscation of the data.
+This tool works in both Python2 and Python3.
+The only requirement is the `pillow` library.

 By default, places 6 bits of data into each pixel of a .png-type file.
 It does this by overwriting the 2 least-significant bits in each band (R,G,B).
 Only tested with .png files, but will probably work with .bmp files as well.

 Features built-in encryption, using Python's `random` library.
+This roughly means the data is encrypted using Mersenne twister.

 ## Usage